scuzzydude/asimov/asimov.md

 I'd already crossed the threshold of making the holders of artwork a commitment of responsibility, not ownership.
 This was a technical decision, because I needed to keep the responsibility domain clean of property, so that the responsibility domain could act as equalizer between different tastes and cultural biases and provide a common metric in asimov.

-Then I realized, it is the responsibly itself that we should value.
+Then I realized, it is the responsibility itself that we should value.
 The people who are responsible for keeping genius alive reflect the value of that genius to humanity at large.
 The more people who are willing to be responsible for something, the higher the appreciation of the object or legacy.

 I had this eureka moment on April 29^th^, 2021, on my after-dinner walk.
 It was the eve of my firstborn's birthday, which is likely why the basketball birthday gift crossed my mind.
 I'd worked this through in my head and felt like I had something of substance that I could turn into a workable system.